state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ## Description

-This guide sections for executing commons tasks when managing a ROGUE GeoNode.
+This guide provides instructions for installing and managing a ROGUE GeoNode instance.

 ## Installation